bio-tools/biotoolsDocs/IFB_tools.rst

 4. Plan your curation work
 ---------------------------

+Before you use *bio.tools* to create and edit tool descriptions, it's important to plan carefully the entries with respect to the types of tool and the functions they perform.

 Tool types
 """"""""""
 The scope of *bio.tools* is very broad, ranging from simple scripts to comprehensive bioinformatics portals, defined by 15 different `tool types <https://biotoolsschema.readthedocs.io/en/latest/controlled_vocabularies.html#tool-type>`_.
 The vast majority of entries are of the following types: